sigstore/docs/content/en/cosign/installation.md

 and the resulting binary will be placed at `$GOPATH/bin/cosign` (or `$GOBIN/cosign`, if set).

-## With the cosing binary or rpm/dpkg package
+## With the cosign binary or rpm/dpkg package

 check for the file in https://github.com/sigstore/cosign/releases